Cloudduncc/project/README.md

 ![](Images/Dataset.png)

 The dataset is close to 11 GB and is formatted in JSON.
 The files are also split by product categories.
 It has huge volume to leverage for running on cluster platforms.

-**WHY SPARK 2.0?**

-With the release of Spark 2.0, there are now three types of data abstractions that Spark provides: RDD, DataFrame and DataSet.
-Spark started off with RDDs in their version 1.0, DataFrames in v1.3 and Dataset in v1.6.
-Each implementation has their own advantages and disadvantages.
-We use DataFrames for our implementation.
-Although RDDs are simple to use and provides familiar OOP style APIs, it comes with some disadvantages.
-RDDs are expensive when it comes to Garbage Collection.
-DataFrames is an abstraction and gives a schema view of data for better understanding.
-It offers better performance improvements over RDDs because of Custom Memory Management and Optimized Execution Plans.
-Data is stored in off-heap memory in binary format.
-With this approach, a lot of memory is saved.
-Also, a Query Plan is created for execution using Spark Catalyst Optimiser.

-*Sentimental analysis* in text mining is the process of categorizing users’ opinions.
-These opinions are usually in the form of text.
-There are different ways this can be done, with predicting rating scale on product’s review, predicting polarity on aspects of a product, detecting subjectivity and objectivity in sentences and more.
-Our approach would utilize predicting the polarity on products, that is, to predict if the reviews or opinions of people about something are positive or negative.
-Here, we propose to classify these reviews into Good, Average and Bad.

 **DATA PREPROCESSING**